chimera-js/vue-chimera/README.md

 ```

 #### Transformers
 Transformers is used to change the response to another format.
-It would be called before the request response (error or success) is mapped to the `data` attribute of Resource object.
+It would be called before the request response (error or success) is mapped to the `data` attribute of Endpoint object.

 ```javascript
 new Vue({